 At Local Authority level, Councils are responsible for DRM in accordance with the powers vested in them under section 40 of the Local Government Act (LGA), 1998.
 The LGA provides a leeway to councils to take the most appropriate action, including the allocation of finances and preparation of disaster preparedness plans, to avert disasters (GoM, 1998).

-In accordance with the proposed DRM Act, District Commissioners or Chief Executive Officers (CEOs) (as the case may be) shall have the overall responsibility for coordinating directing, controlling, coordinating and overseeing all disaster risk management functions and components at district level.
+In accordance with the proposed DRM bill, District Commissioners or Chief Executive Officers (CEOs) (as the case may be) shall have the overall responsibility for coordinating directing, controlling, coordinating and overseeing all disaster risk management functions and components at district level.
 Their functions shall be supported by DRM Officers and DRM Committees, which shall bear the responsibility of coordinating and overseeing implementation of disaster risk management operations within a local government area through respective institutions at district, area and village levels.

 The Programme will embark on strengthening the institutional capacity for DRM coordination at sub-national levels through supporting the establishment of fully functional model District DRM systems and ensuring impact at the community level.

-UN Coordination Mechanisms in DRRM
+UN Coordination Mechanisms in DRM

-The UN provides humanitarian support to the GoM through the cluster framework with each UN Agency having a designated role in the context of its traditional institutional mandate.
+The UN provides humanitarian support to the GoM through the cluster framework with each UN Agency having a designated role accordance to the Interagency standing committee.
 UNDP is the cluster lead for Early Recovery Planning and Coordination in post disaster events.
-UNDP has in the past collaborated with the World Bank, European Commission and other development partners in floods and drought post-disaster needs assessments and recovery frameworks.
+UNDP has an agreement with the World Bank and European Commission to coordinate in conducting post disaster needs assessments.
+In Malawi, UNDP collaborated with the World Bank, European Commission and other development partners in floods and drought post-disaster needs assessments and recovery frameworks.
 Strengthening early recovery planning and coordination is a key priority for the programme support given capacity gaps identified in this area.

 The UN is committed to reduce humanitarian needs and will work to strengthen disaster risk reduction management, including prevention, preparedness, early response and recovery, with a focus at the community level (UNDAF 2019-2023).
 This will involve a number of interventions aligned to the pillars of the National Resilience Strategy (NRS).
 In particular, pillar 2 supports action to strengthen capacity in risk reduction, flood control, early warning, response and recovery systems.
 It propagates interventions aimed at protection against disasters, saving lives, the environment and increasing productivity.
 Central to UN coordination mechanisms in DRRM is reducing risk for all Malawians, especially women and children, and other marginalized and nutritionally vulnerable groups to disasters.